nicolas-forquet/elan/README.md

 At an early stage in urban water management projects to explore multiple scenarios based on nature-based solutions and pre-select the ones to consider in the preliminary design phase.
 It can be part of a participatory process.

+## Where to find it ?

+Elan is available on the official QGIS repository : https://plugins.qgis.org/search/?q=ELAN.
+It can also be installed directly from the QGIS plugin manager.

 ## How to use it ?

 **See the [online documentation available in English and French](https://elan-gis.org).**

 ## License

 The project is developped under the terms of the `GPLv2+` license.